Introduction to PostgreSQL UUID

 - Below are the advantages of the PostgreSQL UUID data type are as follows.

-- PostgreSQL UUID data type used to generate a sequential number.
+- PostgreSQL UUID data type is used to generate a sequential number.

-- The UUID data type is more unique as compared to the serial data type.
+- The UUID data type is more unique than the serial data type.

 - The UUID data type will generate a 32-bit sequential value, so it is more unique.